almereyda/awesome-starred/README.md

 - [diamond](https://github.com/saalaa/diamond) - Diamond wiki, the metadata enabled wiki engine
 - [archiveis](https://github.com/pastpages/archiveis) - A simple Python wrapper for the archive.is capturing service
 - [mass_archive](https://github.com/motherboardgithub/mass_archive) - A basic tool for pushing a web page to multiple archiving services at once.
+- [otterwiki](https://github.com/redimp/otterwiki) - An Otter Wiki is a software for collaborative content management, called a wiki.
+The content is stored in a git repository, which keeps track of all changes.
+Markdown is used as markup language.
 - [mdwiki](https://github.com/xbynet/mdwiki) - markdown wiki by python
 - [python-eduvpn-client](https://github.com/eduvpn/python-eduvpn-client) - Linux client and Python client API for eduVPN
 - [QuitStore](https://github.com/AKSW/QuitStore) - 🖧 Quads in Git - Distributed Version Control for RDF Knowledge Bases